Wisconsin Backpacking

 CAMPING TYPE

 The Southern Kettle Moraine State Forest hosts many continuous miles of the Ice Age Trail and provides large Adirondack shelters along the trail to enable backpackers.
 The Kettle Moraine Trails are the most popular backpacking routes in Wisconsin as a result.
 The scenery does not provide a sense of being in the wilderness, but the forest is dense and hilly, so the routes make for a good workout and escape into the woods.
 Bonus, these southern areas are nearby to major metropolitan areas, so they are easily accessible to more people.
 That does make it difficult to snag a shelter reservation.
-I recommend reserving a shelter eleven-to-eight months in advance for popular summer weekends.
+I recommend reserving a shelter eleven to eight months in advance for popular summer weekends.

-The Whitewater Segment is the southern-most segment of the Kettle Moraine section.
+The Whitewater Segment is the southernmost segment of the Kettle Moraine section.
 It connects directly to the Blackhawk Segment where there is a trail shelter.
 This first itinerary will cover Whitewater Lake to Emma Carlin Trailhead which will be the entire distance of the Whitewater, Blackhawk, and Blue Spring Lake Segments.

 Whitewater Segment Trail Article